ParCoreLab/CPU-Free-model/README.md

 [//]: # (    <p> Multi-GPU Communication Schemes for IterativeSolvers: When CPUs are Not in Charge </p>)
 [//]: # (</h3>)

-# Multi-GPU Communication Schemes for IterativeSolvers: When CPUs are Not in Charge
+# Multi-GPU Communication Schemes for Iterative Solvers: When CPUs are Not in Charge

 ---